Replacing a Lost Registration in Arizona

 - Your vehicle identification number (VIN).

 - Your driver's license number.

 Once you complete the transaction, you'll need a printer to print your registration receipt.
-Replacement license plate tabs will be mailed to your address on the Arizona MVD records.
+Replacement license plate tabs and a new registration card will be mailed to your address on the Arizona MVD records.

 NOTE: If you believe your registration certificate or license plate tabs have been stolen, you should also report them to the local authorities.Other Topics in This Section